Astray-git/vue-dragula/README.md

       //...
     }
   },
-  // setup services with bags
+  // setup services with drakes
   created () {
     this.$dragula.create({
       name: 'myService',
       createDragHandler,
+      drakes: {
+        third: true,
-      bags: {
+        fourth: {
-        third: true
+          copy : true
         }
+      }
     })
   }
 }
 ```

-Note that you can set a bag to `true` as a convenience to create it with default bag options (ie. default dragula behavior).
-This is a simply a shorthand for `third: {}`.
-You can also pass an array of bag names, ie `bags: ['third', 'fourth']`
+Note that you can set a drake to `true` as a convenience to create it with default options.
+This is a shorthand for `third: {}`.
+You can also pass an array of drake names, ie `drakes: ['third', 'fourth']`

 ### Binding models to dragable elements